WangZhican/ISCA26_3DGS_Acc/README.md

 ## Acknowledgements

+If you find our work useful in your projects or papers, please consider citing:
+@inproceedings{wang2026optimizing,
+title={Optimizing 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance}, author={Zhican Wang and Guanghui He and Dantong Liu and Lingjun Gao and Shell Xu Hu and Chen Zhang and Zhuoran Song and Nicholas Lane and Hongxiang Fan}, booktitle={Proceedings of the 53rd Annual International Symposium on Computer Architecture (ISCA)}, year={2026}
+}

 This work builds on the [gsplat library](https://github.com/nerfstudio-project/gsplat) developed by the Nerfstudio team.

 If you find gsplat useful in your projects or papers, please consider citing: